alexrudnick/dissertation/BURNDOWN.md

 # fairly done things

+  * DONE maybe rerun the experiments from the baseline chapter so we know that the results are comparable; we're using explicit lists of top words now.

 ## monolingual done things
   * doc2vec things...
     * DONE turn inferred document vectors into features for classification